 METHOD OF PARTICIPATION & REQUEST FOR CREDIT

 During the period February 11, 2021 through February 11, 2022, participants must read the learning objectives and faculty disclosures, study the educational activity, obtain a score of 75% or better on the post-test, and complete the evaluation.
-Upon completing, your certificate will be emailed.
+Upon completing, your certificate will be available for print.
 For questions about receiving certificates, please contact us at CMHC_Eval@cardiometabolichealth.org.

 For questions about the accreditation of this activity, please visit www.pimed.com.